 One of the most common attacks used by hackers today is the email phishing scam.
 This article discusses how to avoid phishing email scams.
 These scams come under the guise of an unsolicited email purportedly from a reputable company.
 To gain access to confidential information, the scam uses scare tactics, hoping to quickly trick the recipient into downloading an infected attachment or clicking on a malicious link.

 Do not allow such tactics to stampede you.
 Always take the time to carefully check any unsolicited emails, no matter how legitimate they look or how urgent they sound.

-Phishing scams can cause considerable damage once email links and infected attachments are accessed.
+Phishing scams can cause considerable damage once users access email links and infected attachments.
 This includes infecting other computers on the network, installing malware or exfiltrating data.

 Also, if any employees are using unpatched applications on their personal devices when accessing corporate data, the potential for a drive-by attack may compound the damage.

 Without knowledge of how to spot a suspicious email, both individuals and businesses with employees are at risk.
 Here are some of the ways to determine if an email is fraudulent.